-The Effect of the 2017 U.S. Tax Reform on U.S. Acquisitions of Foreign Firms
+The Initial Effect of U.S. Tax Reform on Foreign Acquisitions

 Suggested Citation: Suggested Citation